Jordy Mercer: Detroit Tigers

-On December 14, 2018, he signed a one-year $5.25 million deal with the Detroit Tigers.
+On December 14, 2018, Mercer signed a one-year $5.25 million contract with the Detroit Tigers.

 On April 13, 2019, he was placed on the injured list with a right quad injury.
 He was recalled on April 30, but went back on the injured list May 8 and did not return to major league action until July 1.
 Mercer was solid at the plate over the last two months of the season, hitting .342 in August and .302 in September, to finish the 2019 season at .270.
 He also had 9 home runs and drove in 22 runs in 256 at-bats.
 Mercer became a free agent following the 2019 season.

 On January 30, 2020, the Tigers signed Mercer to a minor-league contract with an invitation to spring training.
 Mercer was released by the Tigers prior to the 2020 season in March; he re-signed with the Tigers on a minor league pact shortly after his release.
 Mercer made the Opening Day roster for the Tigers in 2020.
 On August 6, Mercer was outrighted off of the 40-man roster and he elected free agency.